 Temporary restrictions on net assets at the end of 2015 are related to contributions received from a donor who stated the funds were to be used for a memorial tribute to the Organization's founder in such manner as management may select.
-Management expects to utilize these funds in 2016.
+These temporarily restricted funds were utilized in 2016.